antonycourtney/tabli/src/tabli-core/src/NOTES.md

 Hmmmm.....could we be getting an infinite cascade here?
 Or...could we be getting bit by the laziness of Seq?

-Also notable that the chrome window logged by getCurrentWindow didn't seem complete:

 ========
 Attempt to debug leakTest with babel-node and node-inspector: